Brownstriped grunt

-The brownstriped grunt (Anisotremus moricandi), also known as the burro, is a species of marine ray-finned fish, a grunt belonging to the family Haemulidae.
+The brownstriped grunt (Paranisotremus moricandi), also known as the burro, is a species of marine ray-finned fish, a grunt belonging to the family Haemulidae.
+It is the only species in the monotypic genus Paranisotremus.
 It is native to the western Atlantic Ocean.

 Description

 The brownstriped grunt has a deep and compressed body with a blunt head with the mouth positioned low.
 The mouth is small with fleshy lips and bands of teeth on the jaws, the outer band of teeth being conical in shape.
 The dorsal finis continuous but has a deep notch.
 This fin contains 12 spines, the 4th spine being the longest, and 15-17 soft rays.
 The anal fin has 3 spines, the second being very large, and 9 soft rays.
 The background colour of the body is dark brown and there are 5-6 cream to yellow horizontal stripes.
 The paler stripes may be broader or narrower than the dark stripes.
 The caudal peduncle has a black blotch and it has two small saddle spots on its upper caudal part in juveniles which fade as the fish matures.
 The head is dark brown with a large vertical whitish area on the gill cover.
 There is a pair of pale stripes below eye and a dark blotch on the rear of the gill cover.
 The pelvic fins are dark brown the other fins being a paler brown.
 This species attains a maximum total length of 15 cm.